 There are two main types of millet—white and red variety.
 White millet, also referred to as Proso, is the most preferred choice.
 Wild birds mostly appreciate red millet due to its rough husks.
 It’ll be quite unpleasant for your bird if you present a red millet.

 When is it appropriate to feed your budgie millet?

 It becomes annoying when you consume something you love frequently.
 It’s more appreciative when you can only get hold of it once in a while.
-Let your buddy earn the taste of its favourite stuff.
+Let your buddy earn the taste of its favorite stuff.
 Give it as a treat on its well-behaved days.
-Make the moment fun by placing in a hard-to-access position to make it struggle before reaching it.
+Make the moment fun by placing it in a hard-to-access position to make it struggle before reaching it.
 Preferably put it at the top of the cage.
-It’ll be inspiring to see your friend sweating hard to get its much-desired snack!
+It’ll be inspiring to see your friend sweating hard to get their much-desired snack!